top of page

 Patent rights received under this declaration may not be enforced against any prior rights which already existed before the date of filing a request for registration of Singapore patent in Cambodia.
 A person who has been using or exploiting that patented invention in Cambodia may continue to use or exploit it, even though the Singapore patent was granted by the Cambodia Department of Industrial Property.[33]

-Decisions of the Ministry of Industry and Handicraft regarding the granting of a patent may be appealed to the competent court within three months of the decision.
+Decisions of the Ministry of Industry, Science, Technology and Innovation regarding the granting of a patent may be appealed to the competent court within three months of the decision.

 Validation of European Patents

-Under the Agreement between the President of the European Patent Office and the Cambodian Minister of Industry and Handicraft, signed January 23, 2017, holders of European patent applications may apply to have their patents validated, thereby extending their rights to the Kingdom of Cambodia.
-The Agreement was ratified by Royal Kram on November 24, 2017[34] and the validation procedures set forth in a Prakas (declaration) dated December 8, 2017.[35]
+Under the Agreement between the President of the European Patent Office and the Cambodian Minister of Ministry of Industry, Science, Technology and Innovation, signed January 23, 2017, holders of European patent applications may apply to have their patents validated, thereby extending their rights to the Kingdom of Cambodia.
+The Agreement was ratified by Royal Kram on November 24, 2017[39] and the validation procedures set forth in a Prakas (declaration) dated December 8, 2017.[40]

 Validation must be specifically requested, and is available for both applications directly filed with the EPO, as well as European PCT applications.